PIERCING AFTER CARE TIPS AND TRICKS

 DAITH

-downsize can be done in the first 6-8 weeks but it is recommended waiting 2-3 months before changing to fancy jewelry.
+Downsize can be done in the first 6 - 8 weeks but it is recommended to wait at least 2 - 3 months before changing to fancy piece of jewelry or a full ring with a hinge.

 6-12 months before the piercing would be considered fully healed.